 Please confirm if you’re an adviser.

 However, she also has a 1 in 4 chance of living to 96, and a 1 in 10 chance of living to 99.
 If she lives to 96, without including any potential increase to her care home fees, she would need around £374,000.
-There is a chance of someone living beyond their life expectancy, so this should be factored into the advice given when investing.
+There is a chance of someone living beyond their life expectancy, so this should be factored when investing.

 You may wish to consider an immediate needs annuity.
 In exchange for a single premium, an immediate needs annuity usually pays a monthly payment to your client’s UK registered care provider for the rest of their life:

 Find out more about our immediate needs annuity, Lifetime Care Plan.

 Immediate needs annuities don’t guarantee to cover the entire cost of care and your client's care costs may increase over time.
 Your client is responsible for funding any shortfall and may need to fund their additional care costs from other sources.

 The total amount of monthly payments made, plus any payment made as part of any death benefits, may be less than the original premium paid for the plan.

 If your client no longer requires care, or becomes eligible for state funded care, they will not be able to cancel the plan and the income will be paid directly to them, subject to income tax.

 Income tax is not usually due on payments made to a UK registered care provider under current laws.
 The rules governing tax may change in the future.